 Instructions

 - Gather all the ingredients.
-Rinse rice until water is almost clear.
-If you're not sure how to rinse the rice properly, click here.
+Rinse 2¼ cups uncooked Japanese short-grain white rice until the water is almost clear.
+If you‘re not sure how to rinse the rice properly, see the rinsing section of my tutorial How to Make Rice.
 Drain well in a fine-mesh strainer, shaking off the water out.
 Transfer to the inner bowl of the rice cooker.
+Tip: If you don‘t have a rice cooker, see how to cook short-grain rice with a pot over the stove, Instant Pot, or donabe.

-- Peel the gobo root and cut in half lengthwise and thinly slice diagonally.
+- Peel 1 gobo (burdock root).
+Cut it in half lengthwise, then thinly slice it diagonally.

-- Then add water up to 3-cup-line on the inner bowl.
+- Mix well, and then add water up to the 3-cup line on the inner bowl.

-- When rice is done cooking, wait 10 minutes before you open the rice cooker.
-Mix well and serve Takikomi Gohan with Yuzu Kosho for spicy taste and garnish with shredded nori sheet.
+- When the rice is done cooking, wait 10 minutes before you open the rice cooker to allow it to finish steaming.
+Mix well and serve the Takikomi Gohan with yuzu kosho (Japanese citrus chili paste) for spicy taste and garnish with shredded nori seaweed (kizami nori).

 To Store

 - You can keep the leftovers in an airtight container and store in the freezer for a month.
 I prefer freezing the cooked rice to refrigerating it.
-You can read more about it in this post.
+You can read more about it in my tutorial How to Store Cooked Rice.

 Hi Nami,